corbindavenport/corbindavenport.github.io/software.md

 ### [Link Cleaner](https://linkcleaner.app)

-Link Cleaner is a web app that removes unnecessary junk from web links in one click, using modern browser APIs for importing and sharing links.
+Link Cleaner is a web app that removes tracking code, search parameters, and other data from URL links.
+It supports the Web Share API, Apple Shortcuts, bookmarklets, and other automations.

 ### [PhotoStack](https://photostack.app)